of graduate employers say relevant experience is essential to getting a job with them

 From informally giving advice and information to a more in-depth addressing of emotional issues, counsellors support others in a wide range of capacities.
 You will develop an understanding of the use of counselling, its practicalities, the necessity of self-development and boundaries as well as essential skills.

-You will be given an overview of offender rehabilitation and the core principles of offender management that determine how an offender moves through the criminal justice system and the type of interventions that motivate them to stop offending.
-This will include areas such as offender needs, offender management and the ways you can manage different offender groups.
+This module provides students with an introduction and overview of offender rehabilitation and the core principles of offender management that underpin the offender's journey through the criminal justice system.
+It also explains interventions to motivate them to stop offending.
+This will include concepts of offender need, core principles of offender management and the practice of managing different offender groups

 Learning Disability